 Congrats!
 At this point, you should have a pretty solid understanding of how to use Yoast SEO’s core settings and features.

-Essentially, Yoast SEO lets you set templates for the SEO titles and meta descriptions for all of your:
+Under Content Types, Yoast SEO lets you set templates for the SEO titles and meta descriptions for all of your:

 - Custom post types